 For students registering under the 'Auditing' mode, a Certificate of Attendance* will be issued upon fulfilling the attendance requirement of the course(s) concerned but no credit units will be given.

 Both the Certificate of Completion and Certificate of Attendance are issued by the Chow Yei Ching School of Graduate Studies.
 Please click here for more information.
 For academic transcripts, applications should also be made to the Chow Yei Ching School of Graduate Studies.

 *Applicable to courses at postgraduate level only

-Please refer to the list of courses available for visiting study in Semester B 2016/17 and course information for 2016/17 for course selection.
+Please refer to the list of courses available for visiting study in Summer Term 2017 and course information for 2016/17 for course selection.
 Applicants are reminded to check if the pre-requisite requirement of the course is fulfilled, if any, before submission of applications.

 Applicants seeking to attend more than one course in a semester should, before submitting an application, check the class schedule to ensure that there is no timetabling clash.

 For students who would like to arrange credit transfer for visiting courses taken at City University of Hong Kong, they are advised to check in advance with their home University on course acceptance before submitting their applications.
 Once the admission offer is made and accepted by the applicant, no further changes can be made unless specific approval has been obtained from the course-offering school/ department.